 And our modern updates complement the historic character of the home.

-Remember that tiny blue spruce tree out front?
-It’s healthy and enormous.
+Remember that tiny blue spruce tree from the 1948 photo?
+It’s healthy and enormous, towering over the office.
 Clients are greeted by an antique bell as they enter the office through the original arched door.
 And the former living room is now a conference room where homeowners meet with the HighCraft team to discuss their dreams.